Representation theory of Geigle-Lenzing complete intersections: Basic properties

-For comparison we give the corresponding quiver $\widehat{Q}$ below, with cut $C$ indicated in bold.
+For comparison we give the corresponding quiver $\widehat{Q}$ below, with cut $C$ indicated by dotted lines.
 The vertices in the sublattice $B$ are labeled $\ci$.
 The vertices whose $B$-orbits are in the image of $\c$ and $2\c$ under $\phi$ are also labelled accordingly.

 \end{example}